SiGiL-Cpp/CppCraft/pages/05-processing.md

 But what happens then if I find a new newt egg?
 Well, I'm a bit stuck.
 I would like to add it next to the other newt eggs, but I've filled that space already.
-It is fine for collection of stuff that never grows, but for collection we want to keep grouped together and can grow, we use a different approach: the Heap.
+It is fine for collection of stuff that never grows (if we know its size when we write the instructions, i.e. at *compile time*), but for collection we want to keep grouped together but don't know the size in advance, or that can grow, we use a different approach: the Heap.

 ### The heap